RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/templates.md

 ![Templates](img/templates-boot-source-verify.png)

 That's it for adding boot sources to a template.
-We have imported a Centos 8 cloud disk image into a new PVC and attached that onto a CentOS 8 virtual machine template which we will use to create new virtual machines in the next labs.
+We have imported a CentOS 8 cloud disk image into a new PVC and attached that onto a CentOS 8 virtual machine template which we will use to create new virtual machines in the next labs.
+Let's continue on by selecting the "**Parksmap Application**" button below.